Medical oxygen safety checklist

 - Should oxygen equipment fail, contact the Ambulance Service of NSW immediately on triple zero (000)

 - Check the heat deforming plastic indicator on the cylinder neck prior to use.
 If it's deformed don't use the cylinder and notify the supplier for a replacement

 - Install a smoke alarm in the bedroom where the Medical Oxygen is being utilised, and one outside the room.
 Other smoke alarms should be installed throughout the household.

-- Seniors who use Medical Oxygen should be included in the Fire & Rescue NSW's Smoke Alarm Battery Replacement for the Elderly (SABRE) program
+- Seniors who use Medical Oxygen should be included in the Fire and Rescue NSW's Smoke Alarm Battery Replacement for the Elderly (SABRE) program

 - Keep a list of necessary emergency telephone numbers, including the oxygen supplier, doctor, hospital etc. near the phone for easy access if required.